pedrosomatheus/TranscriberScript/README.md

 # TranscriberScript

-*Script made to crack any type of Captcha or ReCaptcha
+-Script made to crack any type of Captcha or ReCaptcha